rankun203/html-gpt/README.md

 ## Printing service

 If you open the page as a webview, you may not be able to print inside the webview.
-In that case, you can use [this service](https://github.com/rankun203/html-gpt-print) to print the conversation for safekeeping.
+In that case, you can use [this service (rankun203/html-gpt-print)](https://github.com/rankun203/html-gpt-print) to print the conversation for safekeeping.